Ryan Ogam: Youth

+Senior

-He was called up to the Kenya national team in January 2025 for the inaugural Mapinduzi Cup.
-He made a scoring debut for Kenya during the competition on 7 January 2025 during the 2–0 victory against Tanzania as he earned his maiden cap.
+He was called up to the senior Kenya national team in January 2025 for the inaugural Mapinduzi Cup.
+He scored on his debut for Kenya during the competition on 7 January 2025 during the 2–0 victory against Tanzania.

-He scored two goals during the 2024 African Nations Championship to hand Kenya identical group stage 1–0 wins over eventual champions Morocco, and Zambia, leading Kenya to the quarter-final stage for the first time in their history.
+He scored two goals during the 2024 African Nations Championship to hand Kenya identical group stage 1–0 victories over eventual champions Morocco, and Zambia, leading Kenya to the quarter-final stage for the first time in their history.

-He added three more goals in back-to-back 2026 FIFA World Cup qualification ties played at the Moi International Sports Center, Nairobi; the consolation in a 3–1 defeat to Gambia on 5 September 2025, and a brace - his first in national team colors - as Kenya hammered Seychelles 5–0 to improve his haul to six in his first nine international games.
+He scored three more goals during 2026 FIFA World Cup qualification, including during the 3–1 loss against the Gambia on 5 September 2025, and a brace during the 5–0 victory against the Seychelles.